Sabitha-Saravanan-Dev/Udemy-Clone-project/README.md

 ## Features
 Navigation Bar: Easy access to search, Cart, learning Journey.
 Displays a selection of courses with images, descriptions,andcourse prizes.

-Contact Form: Collects user information like name,number and email for inquiries or feedback.
+## Footer Section

+-Contact Us
+-About Us
+-Blog ,Carrers and more....
 ## Technologies Used:

    -HTML5
    -CSS
    -Flex
 ## Contributing

 - You can see my portfolio website by visiting: